Federal government to require testing of nursing home staff

 Nursing homes in the Sun Belt had months to prepare for rising coronavirus cases.
 They still weren’t ready.

-Making staff testing a requirement from the beginning “absolutely would have made a tremendous difference in those states that had high outbreaks,” said Charlene Harrington, a registered nurse who is a professor emerita in the department of social and behavioral sciences at the University of California San Francisco.
-She has written several papers on the response to covid-19 in nursing homes.
+Making staff testing a requirement from the beginning “absolutely would have made a tremendous difference in those states that had high outbreaks,” said Charlene Harrington, a registered nurse who is a professor emeritus in the department of social and behavioral sciences at the University of California at San Francisco.
+She has written several papers on the response to the coronavirus in nursing homes.

 “The asymptomatic staff are as high as 50 percent, so there was no way to detect them without testing, so they were passing the virus to all the vulnerable residents,” she said.

-The slow turn-around time of tests up to now could have been addressed if labs had been required to make nursing homes a priority, she said.
+The slow turnaround time of tests up until now could have been addressed if labs had been required to make nursing homes a priority, she said.
 “They should have been all along.
 If there’s a big outbreak, they should require a test of every resident.
 I don’t understand why they don’t say what needs to be done, and then we can figure out how to make it happen.”

 Many lives, she said, could have been saved.

 Verma said $2.5 billion from the Provider Relief Fund, created by the Cares Act, will be made available to help nursing homes pay for the tests, out of $5 billion in assistance that President Trump announced in July.
-That’s on top of $7.5 billion that has already gone to nursing homes as emergency federal aid since the disease began to spread.
+That’s on top of $7.5 billion that has already gone to nursing homes as emergency federal aid since the virus began to spread.

 Guidance on how often staff will need to be tested will be issued later this week, Verma said.
 It will vary depending on a few factors, including the positivity rate in the surrounding community.

-The new antigen test kits are somewhat less sensitive than the lab tests, Giroir said, but they have a 15-minute turn-around time and can conduct 10 to 20 tests per hour.
+The new antigen test kits are somewhat less sensitive than the lab tests, Giroir said, but they have a 15-minute turnaround time and can conduct 10 to 20 tests per hour.

-CMS has also prepared two new online training courses, one for nursing home management and one for floor staff, on such issues as infection control, dealing with visitors, mental health, proper use of personal protective equipment (PPE) and “cohorting” of residents into those who have tested positive and those who have not.
+The Centers for Medicare and Medicaid Services has also prepared two new online training courses, one for nursing home management and one for floor staff, on such issues as infection control, dealing with visitors, mental health, proper use of personal protective equipment and “cohorting” of residents based on who has tested positive and who has not.

 It is “a tailored course that features the most recent lessons learned,” Verma said.

 Rear Adm.
-John Polowczyk, who is coordinating the federal government’s distribution of medical supplies, told the news conference that 1.5 million N-95 masks will be distributed to nursing homes in need by the end of next week.
+John Polowczyk, who is coordinating the federal government’s distribution of medical supplies, told the news conference that 1.5 million N95 masks will be distributed to nursing homes in need by the end of next week.

 “We continue to be in a much better place,” he said.